-- 1.1 Approve the remuneration of the Chief Executive, the Executive Leadership Team (ELT) and HCPC salary bands annually, in line with the remuneration policy set by the Council. - 1.2 Review the Remuneration policy and principles annually and make recommendations to Council as appropriate. - 1.3 To support the annual remuneration review of the Chief Executive, review a report from the Chair of Council regarding the performance appraisal of the Chief Executive. - 1.4 To support the annual remuneration review of the ELT, review reports from the Chief Executive regarding the performance appraisals of ELT members. - 1.5 Approve the terms of any special severance arrangements applying in the event of any required and unplanned early termination of employment of the Chief Executive or any member of the ELT, having regard to relevant guidance and codes of practice and contracts of employment - 1.6 Review, as necessary, any significant changes to policies impacting on remuneration, the employee pay and grading structure, or the pension scheme. - 1.7 Approve the expenses policies for Council members, employees, partners and Tribunal witnesses. - 1.8 Recommend to the Council any changes to the remuneration of the Chair, Council members and Partners. - 1.9 The Chair of the Committee will present a report to the Council on its activities annually
+- 1.1 Approve the remuneration of the Chief Executive, the Senior Management Team (SMT) and HCPC salary bands annually, in line with the remuneration policy set by the Council. - 1.2 Review the Remuneration policy and principles annually and make recommendations to Council as appropriate. - 1.3 To support the annual remuneration review of the Chief Executive, review a report from the Chair of Council regarding the performance appraisal of the Chief Executive. - 1.4 To support the annual remuneration review of the SMT, review reports from the Chief Executive regarding the performance appraisals of SMT members. - 1.5 Approve the terms of any special severance arrangements applying in the event of any required and unplanned early termination of employment of the Chief Executive or any member of the SMT, having regard to relevant guidance and codes of practice and contracts of employment - 1.6 Review, as necessary, any significant changes to policies impacting on remuneration, the employee pay and grading structure, or the pension scheme. - 1.7 Approve the expenses policies for Council members, employees, partners and Tribunal witnesses. - 1.8 Recommend to the Council any changes to the remuneration of the Chair, Council members and Partners. - 1.9 The Chair of the Committee will present a report to the Council on its activities annually

-- 2.1 The Remuneration Committee is formed wholly from the membership of the People and Resource Committee, that being five members, appointed by the Chair of Council, of which: - 2.1.1 at least four members must be members of Council; and - 2.1.2 at least one member must not be a member of Council. - 2.2 No member of the Audit and Risk Assurance Committee can be a member of the Remuneration Committee. - 2.3 The quorum at a meeting of the Committee is any three members.
+- 2.1 The Remuneration Committee comprises three members, appointed by the Chair of Council, of which: - 2.1.1 at least two members must be members of Council; and - 2.1.2 at least one member must not be a member of Council. - 2.2 No member of the Audit and Risk Assurance Committee can be a member of the Remuneration Committee. - 2.3 The quorum at a meeting of the Committee is any two members.
 If, during a meeting of the Committee, a quorum ceases to exist, the meeting must be dissolved and all remaining business adjourned to the next meeting of the Committee.